 Run-Off or Liquidating Businesses: operations that do not meet an accounting definition of “discontinued operations” but which the BHC intends to exit.
 In order to facilitate the calculation of the proper net interest income on the Net Interest Income worksheet, report total balances related to discontinued operations as a negative number in “Other” in items 15 and 38 and the corresponding average rates earned in items 31 and 46.
 BHCs should provide a detailed listing of the type (by corresponding line item on the Net Interest Income worksheet) of such balances reported as negative items in “Other” and the corresponding rates in the submission documentation.

-Worksheet 7.a—PPNR Projections Worksheet
+A.7.a—PPNR Projections Worksheet

 The PPNR Projections worksheet is based on standardized reporting of each component of PPNR, using business segment/line views as discussed below.
 If there is a difference between the FR Y-14 standardized reporting requirements and the BHCs’ internal view used for internal capital planning purposes, the BHCs should report data in the PPNR worksheets only per the standardized FR Y-14 requirements.
 The BHCs are encouraged to provide data consistent with their own internal view in supporting documentation, accompanying the FR Y-14A Projections and discuss data differences.
 If the BHCs are unable to comply with the requirements, they can request a temporary exemption.
 This guidance applies to PPNR Submission/Projections and PPNR Net Interest Income worksheets.
 Please see guidance for PPNR Metrics in the PPNR Metrics section of the instructions.